+91 9997699474 moc.liamg%40slaminaroftahaar

 Raahat Animal Hospital & Rescue Service does not receive any kind of financial or technical support from either the Department of Animal Husbandry or the Local Civic authority (Nagar Nigam) or any other Government Agency.

-We depend entirely on private philanthropy and income generated from our private animal practice.
+We depend entirely on private philanthropy and revenue generated from our private animal practice.

 We do not have the unlimited resources of a government agency at our disposal and work under immense financial and manpower constraints.